 Atomic Game Theory began in 2016 as a series of videos on YouTube tying some of Richard’s favorite games together with one of his favorite teaching topics.
 Atomic Game Theory was the natural extension of presentations on Games and Game Theory at colleges like DigiPen Institute of Technology and conventions like PAX Dev, PAX South, and Rose City Comic Con, which were all extensions of instructing game theory courses as a high school teacher.
-While game theory is usually used for topics like economics and politics, showing how it comes up in board and video games is a particularly fun exercise.
+While game theory is traditionally used for topics like economics and politics, showing how it comes up in board and video games is a particularly fun exercise.
+Once these conflicts are brought up in a natural way, they become much easier to see in the rest of the world.
 With AtomicGameTheory.com, Richard plans to put video, text, and audio all to use to bring game theory to everyone who wants to learn.

 In January 2017, Richard launched a successful Kickstarter for The Puzzle Keyring, a guide to puzzle solving for hunts and escape rooms.
 Initially spurred on by the Make/100 Initiative, The Puzzle Keyring is now a set of twenty cards, each detailing a different cipher and its method of decryption.
 The Keyring includes basic ciphers like Morse Code and Semaphore, and more advanced ciphers like Polybius and Book Codes.
 After meeting the initial funding target of $4,000 in a mere six hours, the project generated over 300% of the goal by the end of the month.
 The Puzzle Keyring is currently on schedule to reach 290 backers around the world in July 2017.

 Gosh Darn Fiasco is a live-play podcast dedicated to the Fiasco Roleplaying Game.
-Along with host and producer Angela M. Webber, the GDF team improvises a story based on a prewritten playset.
+Along with host and producer Laser Malena-Webber, the GDF team improvises a story based on a prewritten playset.
 Fiasco is designed to play like a Coen Brothers movie, but GDF strives for comedic narratives.
 Special Guests on Gosh Darn Fiasco include a variety of friends, from comedians and improvisers like Jackie Kashian and Lucia Fasano, to authors like Keith Baker, Chelsea Cain, and Gail Simone.
-Richard and Angela have performed Gosh Darn Fiasco Live on the high seas on the JoCoCruise, at conventions like Rose City Comic Con and PAX East, and locally at the Kickstand comedy theater.
+Richard and Laser have performed Gosh Darn Fiasco Live on the high seas on the JoCoCruise, at conventions like Rose City Comic Con and PAX East, and locally at the Kickstand comedy theater.

 Richard is an editor, developer, and longtime playtester of Phoenix: Dawn Command, a roleplaying game by Keith Baker and Dan Garrison.
 Phoenix is set in the world of Dalea, which has come under threat by the mysterious Dread.
 Characters are able to play superhuman heroes who can be dropped into deadly scenarios where victory is never assured.
 Unlike many RPGs, Phoenix uses a deck of cards to resolve conflicts, and characters level up and gain power and abilities only when they are killed in action.
 Richard created a series of YouTube videos introducing the game during early development.
 Besides his editorial work on the initial rulebook, Richard has run demos of Phoenix at GenCon, and is currently in the middle of writing a series of three new adventures for future release.

-Richard has been the advanced mathematics teacher at Pacific Crest Community School in Portland, Oregon for the last ten years.
+Richard was the advanced mathematics teacher at Pacific Crest Community School in Portland, Oregon for ten years, and continues to teach as a transplant to Los Angeles.
 As a teacher in a small school, Richard taught a wide variety of classes, sometime teaching seven different courses in the same semester.
 With small class sizes and a lot of editorial freedom, Richard was able to build a dense portfolio of educational experiences in a relatively short amount of time.
 Many of these involved Special Advanced Seminars, where Richard was able to take college-level material and introduce it to younger students in a discussion based setting.
 While teaching at Pacific Crest, Richard received commendations for excellence from Stanford University, Massachusetts Institute of Technology, and Portland State University.